 - The cash-out refinance could offer a tax deduction.
 Consult with a professional tax advisor to be sure.

-- When using your home’s equity to pay your debt, you’re putting your home at risk if you cannot repay the loan, so it’s important to ensure that if you decide to refinance that you are modifying your mortgage to more favorable terms, whether it means a lower rate or for a shorter time period.
+- When using your home's equity to pay your debt, your're putting your home at risk if you cannot repay the loan, so it's important to ensure that if you do decide to refinance that you are modifying your mortgage to more favorable terms, whether it means a lower rate or for a shorter time period.

 - There are costs associated with refinancing.
 In some cases, these costs can be absorbed into the refinanced mortgage and are spread out over time, but these costs should not be overlooked.
 For these reasons, we may recommend a Home Equity Line of Credit (HELOC).

 If you think that refinancing or a HELOC would be a good option for you to pay for college expenses, CrossCountry Mortgage, Inc. is ready to help you.
 Contact one of our licensed loan officers today so we can help you prepare your student for a brighter future.

 We offer a number of tools that will help you understand if a refinance may help you.
 Visit Tools and Guidance to gain some insight into your situation.
 Then, get pre-qualified.
 It only takes a few minutes and doesn’t require files or paperwork.